 At the time of their first enrollment, most students confer with the Director of Graduate Study.
-If, however, the student has already established contact with another member of the Graduate Faculty whom he/she would prefer to have as advisor, he/she is encouraged to seek advice from that person.
+If, however, the student has already established contact with another member of the Graduate Faculty with whom the student would prefer to have as advisor, students are encouraged to seek advice from that person.

 Enrollment in Graduate Courses

 Graduate work is considerably more demanding and involves much more independent investigation than undergraduate study.
-For this reason, the student who has been used to carrying fifteen, eighteen or even more hours per semester as an undergraduate must learn to cut down his/her load in graduate school.
 The department regards twelve credit hours as the normally desirable full-time load in a fall or spring semester; a comparable load in a summer session would be six hours.
 Graduate Teaching Assistants may reduce their graduate course load according to the amount of time they spend teaching; for half-time Graduate Teaching Assistants for example, nine hours is the expected course load.
-In order to facilitate satisfactory progress toward a degree, therefore, Graduate Teaching Assistants are ordinarily expected to enroll in a minimum of nine hours.
+In order to facilitate satisfactory progress toward a degree, Graduate Teaching Assistants are expected to enroll in a minimum of six hours.

 Students are encouraged and expected to select a member of the graduate faculty to serve as their academic advisor.
 Further, they are free to change advisors as their interests develop during the course of their graduate studies.
 The Director of Graduate Study is also available for academic advising.

 Current and prospective graduate students can contact Communication Studies to set up an appointment with the Director of Graduate Studies.
 For advising questions regarding research progress, course credit towards degree, prospectus meetings, and dissertation progress, please contact:

 For advising questions regarding university requirements, resources, petitions, program milestones, exam scheduling, graduation, and any other questions related to student success, please contact: